Franzcoz/Franzcoz/README.md

 - 👋 Hi, I’m @Franzcoz
-- 👀 I’m interested in learning Python, C and C++
+- 👀 I’m interested in learning Python, C++
-- 🌱 I’m currently learning Javascript, HTML, CSS and Bootstrap
+- 🌱 I’m currently studying to be a Fullstack Web Developer with Javascript and NodeJs
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me franco.pv@protonmail.com - https://t.me/franzcoz - https://www.instagram.com/unweoncito/
+- 📫 How to reach me franco.pv@protonmail.com